There is a light at the end of the tunnel. It's just around the bend.

 But somewhere deep down they know that really isn’t true.

 In very simple terms, CBT should be effective in a short amount of time.
-Through our depression counseling we will help you find hope again by reframing destructive thoughts.
+Through depression counseling we will help you find hope again by reframing destructive thoughts.
 Those thoughts will be replaced with statements that are real and true.

-We can help you get back to enjoying them again!
+I can help you get back to enjoying them again!

 Have a question?